Berk000x/simple-cs2-esp/README.md

 ---

+### Troubleshooting

+- If you experience FPS drops, higher the esp delay from `main.c`.
+- If you experience flickering, restart your PC.
+- If you want to disable team ESP, set it to `false` from `memory.c`.

+---

 **Note:** This is a minimal cs2 esp implementation in pure C, so beginners can use this as a starting point.
 It's not meant to be undetected since it uses a very simple method to read the games memory.